vinsdragonis/Packet-Sniffer/README.md

 # Packet-Sniffer
+## ⚠ Disclaimer
+### Use this at your own disretion.
+The developer is not responsible for any misuse of the tool.

-This tool allows you to view network traffic flowing thru a system.
+Packet Sniffer allows you to view network traffic flowing thru a system.

 **To use this:**